 Theres so many criteria these materials have to meet to make it into our boards, The environmental implications of the materials are really important to us but we also want to create products that perform exceptionally well and last a long time so theres a lot of factors that we consider.

-Wood and Hemp and Cork, Whats the difference?
+Wood or Cork, Whats the difference?

 All our constructions have wood on the bottom, This provides strength, springback and a durable surface that won't get pressure dings which affect the hyrdro dynamics of the board.

 We then offer Cork or Wood for the top deck.
 Wood is great if you want durability as it has very good ding resistance properties, However having wood both sides does result in a stiffer board.

 If performance is important to you we suggest a cork top, It will pressure ding but having a soft material on the top allows the board to flex which provides better acceleration out of turns.
 It also has a dampening affect which results in a super smooth ride.